dufferzafar/win-butler/README.md

   Similar to task manager, any restriction on registry editor is removed.

   Also, the "LastKey", which stores the last registry key you accessed is deleted.
 So you can start afresh.
-  You can change this behaviour, if that suits you.

 * **Ctrl + V** in a command prompt window